Divakar84/powerbi-mini-dashboard-global-superstore/README.md

 This project is a beginner-level Power BI dashboard built using the **Global Superstore Dataset**.
 The goal is to analyze sales and profit performance and present key business insights through interactive visualizations.

-This dashboard is created as part of **Task 7: Power BI / Tableau Mini Dashboard**.

 ---

 ## 🛠 Tools & Technologies